-This isn’t a book review as such, in truth, it’s an essay I wrote for coursework but there are elements of it that read like a book review.
+This isn’t a book review as such.
+In truth, it’s an essay I wrote for coursework.
+On the other hand, there are aspects of it that read like a book review.
 So I have decided to post it here as part of Berg’s Book Club with some edits.

-This essay/book review talks about the writer’s responsibility when representing disabled characters.
-The books mentioned have been reviewed by me previously.
-They are Good Kings Bad Kings by Susan Nussbaum, Amy and Matthew by Cammie McGovern and Katy by Jaqueline Wilson.
+This essay talks about the writer’s responsibility when they portray disabled characters.
+All the books mentioned have been reviewed by me previously.
+They are Good Kings Bad Kings by Susan Nussbaum; Amy and Matthew by Cammie McGovern; and Katy by Jaqueline Wilson.

-Bare with me, it will be worth it, trust me.
+This essay is long, but bare with me, it will be worth it.
+Trust me.

 Trigger Warning: Rape and Abuse in Good Kings Bad Kings section.

-Fiction has the potential to influence and change how a community or group is viewed and treated within a society.
-If a disabled character is depicted negatively throughout fiction, then we, as a society, are going to see disability as an undesirable aspect of life:
+Fiction has the potential to change how a community or group is viewed and treated within society.
+If a disabled character is portrayed negatively throughout fiction, then we, as a society, are going to see disability as an undesirable aspect of life:

 Victorian England, along with previous eras, constructed an undesirable image of the disabled.
 One reason for this is because books were used to mould children into perfect citizens:

-Disabled characters were used to emphasise the moral message in the nineteenth-century and subsequently, the protagonists usually faced two significant endings: either they were cured as a reward for their improved behaviour, or they died:
+Disabled characters were used to emphasise the moral message in the nineteenth-century.
+Subsequently, the protagonists usually faced two significant endings.
+E

-The last decade has seen an increase of Young Adult fiction illustrating and representing a range of disabilities:
+The last decade has seen an increase of Young Adult fiction with characters having a range of disabilities:

 …the last ten years have seen an uptick in high-quality YA novels centering on disability (Dunn, 2015, p.
 4).